ISISNeutronMuon/MDMC/doc/developer/how-to/build-containers.rst

 Github Actions automatically builds and tests new Docker images for MDMC.
-It does so ONLY IF files in the ``/build/Docker`` directory are changed, or if ``requirements.txt`` is changed.
+It does so ONLY IF files in the ``/build/Docker`` directory are changed, or if the ``pyproject.toml`` has changed.
 In this case, the pull request testing will automatically detect these changes, rebuild the image from the Dockerfile, test it, and then push it to ``mdmc/mdmc:ci-[branch]`` where ``[branch]`` is the name of the branch the image was built on.
 Note that the 'slow' build stage,